 Because half of the property is centred around shared spaces, The Atlantic has all the facilities you’d need for a longer stay.

-As we stayed in the more self-contained building, we couldn’t truly test out the kitchen facilities.
-They’re well-appointed, but my worry is what happens when two to three groups try to cook in the space at the same time.
+As we stayed in the private, stand-alone rooms, we couldn’t truly test out the kitchen facilities.
+But we can confirm they are well-appointed.
+My one worry is what happens when two to three groups try to cook in the space at the same time.
 Literal food for thought.

 But if the dining space is too crowded come dinner time, you can always head outside to dine fireside.
 That’s right: each house is appointed with a fire pit nearby.
 These are lit each night by the hotel staff to keep it simple.